 This course explores the law of hazardous waste disposal and of the remediation of contamination from past, mostly unregulated, disposal of hazardous waste.
 The primary focus of the course is on the Federal Resource Conservation and Recovery Act and the Comprehensive Environmental Response, Compensation and Liability Act, and their state counterparts.
 It emphasizes the analysis of complicated and interrelated status and regulations.
 The subject matter and the course represent the most active area of practice in contemporary environmental law.
 Prerequisite: Environmental Skills and Practice.

 LAW 842 Environmental Litigation Seminar (2 credits)

-This seminar examines a variety of litigation issues in the environmental arena, including typical EPA enforcement proceedings from governmental inspections and initiation of proceedings through final resolution, challenges to federal governmental permitting decisions (such as those of the Corps of Engineers), citizens' suits, and CERCLA litigation.
+This seminar examines a variety of litigation issues in the environmental arena, including typical EPA enforcement proceeding from governmental inspections and initiation of proceedings through final resolution, challenges to federal governmental permitting decisions (such as those of the Corps of Engineers), citizens' suits, and CERCLA litigation.
 It identifies and considers procedural, evidentiary, ethics and substantive issues which arise in these matters from the perspective of the government, private parties and public.

-LAW 844A Mass Torts (2 credits)
+LAW 844A Class Actions, Mass Torts and Multiparty Litigation (2 credits)

 LAW 845 International Environmental Law (2 credits)